awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 + \[Linux\] Modifying network scripts to replace static IPs with dynamic IPs\.

 + \[Linux\] Modifying `/etc/fstab`, commenting out invalid entries and replacing device names with UUIDs\.
 If no matching UUID can be found for a deivce, the `nofail` option is added to the device description\.
 You will need to correct the device naming and remove `nofail` after import\.
-As a best practice when preparing your VMs fopr import, we recommend that you specify your VM disk devices by UUID rather than device name\.
+As a best practice when preparing your VMs for import, we recommend that you specify your VM disk devices by UUID rather than device name\.

   Entries in `/etc/fstab` that contain non\-standard file system types \(cifs, smbfs, vboxsf, sshfs, etc\.\) will be disabled\.